How much alcohol is too much?

 Most Commonly Used Other Drugs

 Marijuana is a mix of dried flowers, stems, seeds and leaves from the cannabis plant.
 The most active ingredient is 9-tetrahydrocannabinol (THC).
 Marijuana can be smoked, vaporized, or eaten.
-Marijuana is illegal under the federal government as well as in the state of Pennsylvania, however it is the most popular of all recreational drugs.

 Prescription drug abuse (taking the prescription in any way other than prescribed) has been on the rise over the past several years, and is now the most commonly abused substance after alcohol and marijuana.
 The most common prescriptions include painkillers, sedatives, depressants, and stimulants.
 Prescription drugs are considered to be highly addictive and have resulted in an increase in treatment admissions, emergency room visits, and overdose deaths throughout the country.